 Coronavirus Updates for Cardiac Center Families

-The Cardiac Center recently hosted a Virtual Town Hall to discuss the impact of COVID-19 on cardiac patients and families.
-This event was recorded and available to view.
+The Cardiac Center recently hosted Virtual Town Halls to discuss the impact of COVID-19 on cardiac patients and families.
+These events were recorded and are available to view.

 "Is it safe to seek healthcare for my child?"

 As we navigate this challenging, stressful time together, we want you to know that we are here for you.
 The Cardiac Center is open and ready to continue providing comprehensive, high-quality care to our patients with congenital and acquired cardiovascular disease.

 To date, there is no evidence to suggest that our otherwise healthy patients with repaired congenital heart disease are at an increased risk as compared to the rest of the population.
 We do know that some of our heart patients are very fragile, and we wish to keep our most vulnerable patients as safe as possible.
 There are many precautions we are taking to support broader public health efforts to reduce the spread of COVID-19.
 We are monitoring the situation closely and adapting our policies as needed to ensure the safety of our patients, families and staff.

 We will continue to update our families regularly with key information.
 Read below for more details about the precautions in place to keep you, your children and our staff safe, and what to expect when you come back to see us.